Family friends have confirmed the names of the deceased as:

 Counselling being offered

-At Forest Park School, where the nine-year-old was a Grade Four student, counsellors were brought in to help students and staff deal with the death.
+At Forest Park School, where the nine-year-old was a Grade Four student, counsellors were brought in to help students and staff deal with the death."Our school counsellor came in on her day off," said Brian O'Leary, superintendent of the Seven Oaks School Division.

 "We also brought in some substitute teachers to provide some relief for the teachers who had worked with this child … they were hit pretty hard."